sporacid/spore-meta/README.md

 ## Type registration

-If the CMake option `SPORE_WITH_TYPE_REGISTRATION` is set, an extra header with runtime type registration will be included and code generation will generate code to trigger your type registration at initialization time.
+If the CMake option `SPORE_WITH_TYPE_REGISTRATION` is set, an extra header with runtime type registration will be included and code generation will generate code to trigger your type registration.
 This is useful if you need to resolve part of your reflection data at runtime.
+You must call the function `meta::register_types` to actually invoke the type registration.
 You can override the function `register_type` to override the default registration mechanism, e.g.

 ```cpp